 If you need to duplicate objects on the build tray, you can insert the same object from its file more than once.
 An easier way, however, is to copy and paste the object.
-You can copy objects from the build tray or the model tree-individual or multiple parts or assemblies.
+You can copy objects from the build tray or the model tree.
 The objects copied remain in the Windows clipboard until you paste them onto the build tray.